 Thus the system must be calibrated.
-On Start-up, we need to externally fix the rotational speed of the submarine to $[\langle 0, 0, 0 \rangle] = [0, 0, 0]$ and then take a measurement of what remains.
+On Start-up, we need to externally fix the rotational speed of the submarine to $\{\dot \}{\dot }\$ and then take a measurement of what remains.
 That will be the offset values.

 This is generally sufficient.
 However, submarine missions will run for long periods of time.
 Competition runs take up to 20 minutes, and pool tests see the submarine in the water for potentially hours at a time.
+The next section covers how to set-up something better, if desired.